 Likewise, any other individuals, identified by the volunteer(s), or others, as participating in such an event through a contract tracing process, will also be exempted from conduct violation processes in order to accurately ascertain the extent of the potential exposure.

 We are taking this approach to encourage students to come forward for testing as needed, without fear of incurring conduct violations, in order to prioritize the health of our community.

 COVID-19 Testing Policies

 In an effort to safeguard the UNE community against the threat of COVID-19 infection and transmission, we developed a 4-tiered testing program that includes initial broad-based entry testing, ongoing symptomatic testing, focused surveillance testing of asymptomatic individuals, and testing of campus wastewater.
-For the spring term of 2021, we expanded our testing protocols to include ongoing surveillance testing, which calls for a percentage of students, faculty, and professional staff to be identified each week and asked to submit for testing on a voluntary basis.

 Baseline and surveillance testing — both focused and ongoing — will be conducted in partnership with the Broad Institute in Cambridge, MA.
 Students with symptoms that might be the result of COVID infection are tested with a point-of-care system on campus.
 All confirmatory testing is done in partnership with MaineHealth’s NorDx laboratories.

 Upon return to campus for the fall 2020 semester, all undergraduate students were required to bring evidence of a negative viral test taken within 72 hours of arrival.
 We expanded this protocol for spring term of 2021 to include all graduate students and required that all students upload the results of their negative viral test result to Medicat prior to arrival on campus for the term.

 Please note that there are two types of tests: antibody and viral.
 UNE required the viral test.
 Information about the difference between the two types of tests may be found on the CDC’s website.